EvanZhuang/mixinputs/README.md

 Then run your usual vLLM-based generation script.
 That’s it!

 ## CLI Utilities

+The patch is installed via injection to `usercustomize.py` by adding `import mixinputs` at the head.

 We provide command-line tools to patch or unpatch your environment:

 ```bash